 Anxiety often manifests in our eating habits.
 In some cases, people lose their appetite because they’re so fretful about work that they don’t take the time to sit down and enjoy a good meal.
 For some people, over-indulging is the way to cope with stress.
 This can be a form of addictive behavior as surely as alcoholism.
 If you’re experiencing significant changes in body weight because of job stress, start looking for new employment.

 Everyone likes to sleep in now and then.
 Not many people have the luxury of an occupation they enjoy.
 But if you constantly or frequently dread going to work at all, you most likely hate your job.
-Over 50 percent of employees show up late on Monday mornings, but if the thought of another work week is at all traumatic, it’s time for change.
+Over 50 percent of employees show up late on Monday mornings, but if the thought of another workweek is at all traumatic, it’s time for a change.

 When you’ve become the “difficult” employee that’s frequently arguing, or being avoided by your associates, the stress has gotten to you.
 You might want to start a job search before the tension boils over and you say or do something that gets you in trouble.
 This could seriously impact your job prospects and your future.